-I guess we haven’t yet exactly explained why our company operates without the main office, where we all would sit in front of our laptops and get distracted regularly, and meet in cool conference rooms in order to talk through what could be discussed more efficiently within the task comments.
-Here is why:
+The pandemic hasn’t changed much in our company.
+That’s because working from home has been our only work mode since 2007.
+See why our company operates without the main office.
+After all, we could all sit in a fancy office building in front of our laptops and get distracted regularly.
+And we could meet in cool conference rooms in order to talk through what could be discussed more efficiently within the task comments…

 Work = office?

-It seems that the modern “must” for getting a job done is a fancy office.
-It’s like there’s an equation between the two: work = office!
+Before the corona virus spread, it seemed that a fancy office is a “must” for getting a job done.
+It’s like there’s an equation between the two:

 Let’s fight the myths